-The primary goal of lead generation is to engage with as many potential customers as possible to increase odds of closing more deals and increasing revenue.
-It follows that those potential customers need to be vetted to see if they are well-suited to your manufacturing process or that your product meets their need.
+The primary goal of B2B lead generation is to engage with as many potential customers as possible to increase the odds of closing more deals and increasing revenue.
+It follows that those potential customers need to be vetted to see if they are well-suited to your manufacturing process or that your product meets their needs.
 And that’s where marketing comes in: identifying who those potential leads are and getting your message to them in a way that resonates.

 Today there are more ways than ever to reach potential customers, but they generally fall into two categories: inbound and outbound marketing.
 They’re both effective ways to generate qualified leads but they’re quite different approaches.
 Here’s a quick review of the difference between inbound and outbound marketing.